About the Briefing

 March 27, 2026

-Celebrating Our 2026 Law & Social Policy Legacy Award Winner
+Celebrating Our 2026 Law & Social Policy Legacy Award Winner: Workers Defense Project

-The Law & Social Policy Legacy Award was established in 2020 to recognize organizations defending and advocating for low-wage workers’ rights and to increase knowledge of this work in the philanthropic community.
+The Law & Social Policy Legacy Award recognizes organizations defending and advocating for low-wage workers’ rights and to increase knowledge of this work in the philanthropic community.
 A $10,000 award will be given by EOF with support from the Public Welfare Foundation annually until 2030 as a part of their legacy investment into the Workers’ Rights field.
-We are thrilled to recognize and celebrate our 2026 award winner as part of this meeting.
+We are thrilled to recognize and celebrate our 2026 award winner, the Workers Defense Project, as part of this meeting.

 10:45 AM - 11:00 AM Transition Break